 7. Does our family have to pay for this accommodation?

 No. The employer pays for accommodations that are needed in the workplace.
-However, there are financial incentives and supports in place to help employers pay for accommodations, available at the Job Accommodation Network Tax Incentives page.
+However, there are financial incentives and supports in place to help employers pay for accommodations (http://askjan.org/media/tax.html).
 Before approaching an employer to discuss accommodations, it might be helpful to learn more about this.
 For more information, call the ADA National Network at 1-800 949-4232.
 To learn more about the support the government can provide for equipment a veteran might need visit www.tricare.mil/cap/wsm.

 8. Think through the accommodations your family member might need.

 When it comes to accommodations, no one size fits all.
-Even veterans with the same condition might need different types of accommodations depending on their job, their situation, and the duration of their disability.
+Even veterans with the same condition might need different types of accommodations depending on their job, their situation and the duration of their disability.
 Help your family member think about how his or her condition could impact job tasks.
 Find out different accommodations at The Job Accommodations Network’s “Accommodation Information by Disability: A to Z” at www.askjan.org/media/atoz.htm.

 9. Getting an accommodation on the job is not a weakness or “special favor.”